Thursday, May 29, 2008

 And although there is plenty of water around me - it's definitely not the same as what I had in Seattle.
 I'm going to miss Lake Union, Lake Washington, Greenlake - the San Juans, Alki...IMO those things are one of the major reasons Seattle residents put up with so much crap...Because anywhere you are in Seattle - you're only minutes away from a stunning view.

-either of the kinds of rice I like.
+I already am missing the food.
+Tonight we went to a local grocery store and they didn't have either of the kinds of rice I like.
 I'm sure the rice we bought will be just fine, but if it turns out poorly, I'll know why.
 There's definitely no teriyaki out here.
 There's Chinese, but it's all Americanized crap.
 No Thai.
 No Mongolian.
 No modern/fresh mex.
 No good sushi.
 No Costco for 100 miles.
 No Taco Time.
 No Mcmenamin's/McCormick's or any other place that we loved to go to happy hour.
 But I have already found a few good places to eat after only a week of being here - so I'm hopeful I'll fill up that roster again.

 I think that's good enough for now.
 Maybe I'll write another post like this come October and see how my thoughts have changed over the few months that I'll be here.
 We've finally moved in to the house we'll be staying in until at least Halloween.
 Crazy - I'm sure the kids will be dressed up and knocking on our door before I know it.